 What is WWSRA doing and why?

-As the national cycle (SIA/OR and now just OR) has worked to establish their timing for shows, the regional associations have been asked for solutions on a regional level that accommodate the incredibly close, yet diverse set of needs across the outdoor/snowsports/active lifestyle industries.
-As rep associations, we cover an enormous cross section of categories from skis, snowboards, camping tents, climbing gear, outerwear, apparel to footwear, SUPs and skateboards.
-If a product exists in the outdoor, snowsports & active lifestyle space and sells to those style of retailers, they are a welcome part of our organization and we have all mutually benefited from that inclusiveness.
-And while we absolutely love the diversity within our association, we are faced with the challenge of navigating all of the different needs and cycles.
+As the national cycle (Outdoor Retailer & Buying Groups (GOA, SSL/SMC) has worked to establish their timing for shows, the regional associations have been asked for solutions on a regional level that accommodate the incredibly close yet diverse needs across the outdoor/snowsports/active lifestyle industries.
+As rep associations, we cover a cross-section of categories from skis, snowboards, camping tents, climbing gear, outerwear, and apparel to footwear, SUPs, and skateboards.
+If a product/brand exists in the outdoor, snowsports & active lifestyle space and sells to those styles of retailers, they are a welcome part of our organization, and we have all mutually benefited from that inclusiveness.
+And while we love the diversity within our association, we face the challenge of navigating all the different needs and cycles.

-It is our role, as your association, to listen to our membership, assess everyone’s needs, and come up with solutions, options, and more importantly opportunities for our membership to show their products on a cost-effective, regional level, when and where it is needed.
+It is our role, as your association, to listen to our membership, assess everyone’s needs, and come up with solutions, options, and, more importantly, opportunities for our membership to show their products on a cost-effective, regional level when and where needed.

 What can you do as sales reps & retailers?

-- Talk to your manufacturers about sample ship dates, order deadlines, YOUR regional show dates and where they would like for you to exhibit.
+- Talk to your manufacturers about sample ship dates, order deadlines, YOUR regional show dates, and where they would like you to exhibit.

-- Talk to your retailers about when you are ready to show vs. when they are ready to see you.
+- Talk to your retailers about when you are ready to show vs. when they are prepared to see you.

-- Talk to your reps, communicate with them what your needs are and be proactive in telling them what shows you would like for them to be at.
+- Talk to your reps, communicate with them your needs, and be proactive in telling them what shows you would like them to be at.

 The staff at WWSRA cannot tell you where you should exhibit.
-In addition to this, as a member or retailer you ARE NOT REQUIRED to attend every show we produce.
-Nor can we tell an apparel rep that they HAVE to exhibit in mid-January, past their deadlines, any more than we can tell a hardgoods rep they HAVE to exhibit in early December before they have samples.
+Also, as a member or retailer, you ARE NOT REQUIRED to attend every show we produce.
+Nor can we say to an apparel rep that they HAVE to exhibit in mid-January, past their deadlines, any more than we can tell a hardgoods rep they HAVE to exhibit in early December before they have samples.
 We also can’t make any assumptions about where specific reps & retailers will be.
 We can only loosely advise you based on past experiences and what we are hearing/seeing within our industries.

-We all need to be proactive, inquisitive, and have the necessary conversations to help us all make the best possible decisions for our own unique businesses.
-Many, if not most of us, may have to exhibit in and attend multiple shows while everyone gets accustomed to our “new normal” and defines what works best for us individually.
-This is the case in particular if you cover multiple categories as a rep or a retailer.
-We also must be tolerant and understanding of those that differ from us in needs.
+We must be proactive, inquisitive, and willing to have the necessary conversations to help us make the best possible decisions for our unique businesses.
+Many, if not most of us, may have to exhibit in and attend multiple shows to define what works best for us individually.
+This is particularly true if you cover various categories as a rep or a retailer.
+We also must be tolerant and understanding of those who differ from us in need.

-There are several ways to view this and while we know this is going to be challenging and exhausting for all, we challenge and encourage everyone to view multiple shows as an opportunity to be part of your community to experience something and someone that is new to you.
+There are several ways to view this, and while we know this will be challenging and exhausting for all, we challenge and encourage everyone to view multiple shows as an opportunity to be part of your community to experience something and someone new to you.

-Our challenges as an industry are endless and evolving and we are committed to working with you to find solutions.
+Our challenges as an industry are endless and evolving, but we will always remain committed to working with our community to find solutions.